-After a replication job has run, you can see the number of Impala and Hive UDFs that were replicated during the last run of the schedule on the Replication Policies page.
+After a replication has run, you can see the number of Impala and Hive UDFs that were replicated during the last run of the schedule on the Replication Policies page.
 You can also view the number of replicated UDFs on the Replication History page for previously-run replications.

-Monitoring the Performance of Hive or Impala Replications
+Monitoring the performance of Hive/Impala replication policies